TrueList

 9. Under a third of marketers are happy with conversion rates after A/B testing.

 Only 28% of marketers are actually satisfied with the conversion rates achieved after A/B testing.
-The reason — it is all about how you do it.
+The reason: it’s all about how you do it.
 A/B testing is only effective when done right, so make sure to put some extra effort into your methodology.

 (CXL)

-US marketers were the first to adopt the A/B testing data science in their strategies.
-They also use it the most, especially when it comes to their email marketing campaigns and assessing their success rate.
-In France, 79% of companies apply A/B testing to their email campaigns, while in Germany this share is 77%, as email marketing stats highlight.
+US marketers were among the first to adopt the A/B testing data science in their strategies, which is why it should come as no surprise that the majority of companies rely on this method.
+What is also true is that US marketers do it most, especially when it comes to their email marketing campaigns and assessing their success rate.
+In France, 79% of companies apply A/B testing to their email campaigns (sometimes or most of the time), while in Germany this share is 77%, as email marketing stats highlight.

 (Marketing Land)